andr-ew/wrms/README.md

 # templates

-templates are variations of the main UI to fit a person's specific needs & preferences or even add new features. you could make a new template to remove an unused feature to declutter the UI, add an additonal page with some frequently used alt controls, or hack in new controls with softcut features from another app.
+templates are variations of the main UI to fit a person's specific needs & preferences or even add new features. you could make a new template to remove an unused feature to declutter the UI, add an additonal page with some frequently used alt controls, or hack in new controls with softcut features from another app. templates are just lua script that pulls in wrm's various libraries & hooks them all together with an on-screen user interface.

 ## wrms/lite

 wrms ships with the "lite" template, which you can access from the main SELECT menu on norns.
 It's essentially a much simplified version of vanilla wrms that falls closer to a traditional dealy & looper pedal. this might be a good place to start if you're new to norns ! (the chosen controls & presets were based on those used on jade islan sayson's [paru paro](https://jadeislansayson.bandcamp.com/album/paru-paro))

+(add docs of the various controls)

 ## custom

-to create a new template in maiden, hit the "+" to make a new lua file in your top-level `code` folder & paste in the code from `wrms.lua` (keeping your template out of the main wrms folder ensures that your tempate won't be overwritten on updates). at the top of the script you'll see various library scripts being pulled in & a bit further down there's a comment for the default template structure. this is a [`nest_`](https://github.com/andr-ew/nest_) - essentially a fancy table that can draw controls (or `_affordances` in nest parlace) to the screen & sync data with the params system & more. you probably don't need to know much about it other than the fact that you can shuffle around the controls in the various tables and it'll affect where they appear onscreen.
+to create a new template in maiden, hit the "+" to make a new lua file in your top-level `code` folder & paste in the full code from `wrms.lua` (keeping your template out of the main wrms folder ensures that your tempate won't be overwritten on updates). at the top of the script you'll see various library scripts being pulled in & a bit further down there's a comment that says `default wrms template`. this is a [`nest_`](https://github.com/andr-ew/nest_) - essentially a fancy table that can draw controls (or `_affordances` in nest parlace) to the screen & sync data with the params system & more. you probably don't need to know much about it other than the fact that you can shuffle around the controls in the various tables within tables and it'll affect where they appear onscreen.

+essentially:
+- theres a `pages` table within the main `wrms_` table and within pages there's a table for the letter of each page on screen.
+    - oh, and a little further up the `tab` table has an `options` table that lists out all of the page names in order, so new pages will need to update this bit as well.
+- in each page table (like `v`) theres a `main` table and an `alt` table and inside of _those_ tables there should be some tables named after the controls appearing onscreen. these are the aformentioned `_affordances`, and you may scoot them around, delete them, or stick them in new `nest_` tables as desired.
+    - note that most of these tables have various `:` function calls attatched to them (and even functions in those functions with affordances in the functions), and you'll want those to stick around as you scoot.